sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 Package                        | Version                                                                                                                | Action
 -------------------------------|------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------
-Non-essential package          | Default version defined in *packages.json* in new SONiC image is greater then in current running SONiC image           | Perform a package installation/upgrade in new SONiC image
+Non built-in package          | Default version defined in *packages.json* in new SONiC image is greater then in current running SONiC image           | Perform a package installation/upgrade in new SONiC image
-Non-essential package          | Default version defined in *packages.json* in new SONiC image is less then in current running SONiC image              | Perform a package installation/upgrade in new SONiC image of currently running package version.
+Non built-in package          | Default version defined in *packages.json* in new SONiC image is less then in current running SONiC image              | Perform a package installation/upgrade in new SONiC image of currently running package version.

 The old *packages.json* and new *packages.json* are merged together and updated in new SONiC image.